-Visitors: The SERC campus will be closed on Wednesday, June 29, starting at 11am for a special event.
-All visitors should do a self-health check before arriving, and stay home if feeling sick.
-See our COVID-19 Visitor Guide for where to park, updated maps and hours, and other safety info.
+Visitors: The SERC campus is open Monday-Saturday, 8:00am-5:30pm.
+We're closed Sundays and federal holidays.
+Please do a health self-check before arriving, and stay home if feeling sick.
+Read our Plan Your Visit page for information on where to park, updated maps and hours, safety, and more.

 We examine diseases impacting multiple species of corals across the Caribbean, focusing on the interaction between corals and their microbial symbionts.